y0uls/Ultimate_Duke_Nukem_3D_Custom_Launcher/readme.md

 - Place "CustomDuke" in a zip with the name "UltimateDukeNukem3DCustom.zip"

-- Place "Ultimate Duke Nukem 3D Custom.exe" and "UltimateDukeNukem3DCustom.zip" in "MakeSetup" folder
+- Place "Ultimate Duke Nukem 3D Custom.exe", "HtmlAgilityPack.dll" and "UltimateDukeNukem3DCustom.zip" in "MakeSetup" folder

 - Run the "udnc.iss" file with InnoSetup OR "OnlineUDNC.iss" if you have an FTP server where to drop "UltimateDukeNukem3DCustom.zip" (Consider changing the path in "OnlineUDNC.iss" in "#define UrlZipFile" if this is the case)